Frequently Asked Questions

 AI suggestions are not exhaustive.
 If important themes from your research questions are missing:

-The auto-suggest feature is designed to accelerate category development, not replace researcher expertise.
+The auto-suggest feature is designed to accelerate category development, especially when getting to a first codebook is the hardest part, not replace researcher expertise.

 Can I edit AI-suggested categories?